Donny Osmond: Film and television

 In the animated television series Johnny Bravo, Osmond voiced himself as a recurring character.

-He has also done guest spots on numerous other television shows such as Friends, Diagnosis: Murder, and Hannah Montana.
-He also appeared in a Pepsi Twist commercial during the Super Bowl with his sister, Marie, and Ozzy and Sharon Osbourne.
+He has done guest spots on numerous television shows such as Friends, Diagnosis: Murder, and Hannah Montana.

+He appeared in a Pepsi Twist commercial during the Super Bowl with his sister, Marie, and Ozzy and Sharon Osbourne.

+In 1978, he appeared in Goin' Coconuts with sister Marie.
+His future wife Debbie (credited as Debbie Glenn) made a cameo appearance at the end of the film.

 In 1982, he co-starred with Priscilla Barnes and Joan Collins in the television movie The Wild Women of Chastity Gulch for Aaron Spelling.

-In 1978, he appeared in Goin' Coconuts with sister Marie.
-His future wife Debbie made a cameo appearance at the end of the film.
+In 1985, he appeared in a cameo role impersonating himself on Jeff Beck's video for the track "Ambitious", written by Nile Rodgers.

 In 1998, Osmond was chosen as the singing voice of Shang in Disney's Mulan.
 He sang "I'll Make a Man Out of You".

-Also in 1999, he starred as Joseph in the movie version of Joseph and the Amazing Technicolor Dreamcoat by Andrew Lloyd Webber's request who said, "to me, there is no better selection."
+In 1999, he starred as Joseph in the movie version of Joseph and the Amazing Technicolor Dreamcoat by Andrew Lloyd Webber's request who said, "to me, there is no better selection."

 In 2002, he sang "No One Has to Be Alone" for the end credits of The Land Before Time IX: Journey to Big Water.

 In the Bob the Builder special "Built to be Wild", he played Jackaroo the pickup truck.

 Osmond remarked in an interview that his movie appearance on College Road Trip and upcoming appearances on two Disney Channel shows would mean that he would be coming full circle since he and his family were discovered by Walt Disney.

 Osmond appears in the music video of "Weird Al" Yankovic's song "White & Nerdy".
 The song is a parody of Chamillionaire's "Ridin'"; Osmond's role is analogous to that of Krayzie Bone's role in the original video.
 Yankovic asked Osmond to appear because "if you have to have a white and nerdy icon in your video, like who else do you go for?"